NHS continuing healthcare

 - You can ask a relative or carer to help and support you.

-2. The assessment process starts with the completion of a checklist by a nurse or a social worker trained to complete it.
-The checklist identifies what your needs are and shows whether you need to have a full NHS continuing healthcare assessment.
+2. The assessment process usually starts with the completion of the Checklist tool by a nurse or a social worker trained to complete it.
+This identifies whether you need to have a full NHS continuing healthcare assessment.

-If your condition is deteriorating quickly and you may be approaching the end of life, you may have a Fast Track assessment instead, which is a quicker process.
+If your condition is deteriorating rapidly and you may be approaching the end of life, staff may decide to submit a proposal for you to be Fast Tracked for NHS continuing healthcare, which follows a quicker process.

 3. If you’re referred for a full assessment, evidence will be collected from all relevant health and social care professionals about your physical, mental health and social care needs.

-4. A team of health and social care professionals will meet to look at this evidence and make their recommendations as to whether or not you’re eligible.
+4. A team of health and social care professionals will meet to look at this evidence, complete a Decision Support Tool, and make their recommendation as to whether or not you’re eligible.
 You and/or your representative can attend and participate at this meeting.

-5. Their recommendation is given to the Clinical Commissioning Group (CCG), which is responsible for funding your care.
+5. Their recommendation is given to the Clinical Commissioning Group (CCG) responsible for agreeing and funding your care package.
 Except in exceptional circumstances, the CCG confirms their recommendation.

-6. The CCG should write to you with the decision and explain the reasons for it.
+6. The CCG should write to you with their decision and explain the reasons for it.

 What happens if I’m eligible for NHS continuing healthcare?